akeneo/pim-api-docs/content/rest-api/introduction.md

-# 👋 Welcome in the API basics documentation!
+# 👋 Welcome in the REST API basics documentation!

-You are probably asking yourself a ton of questions about our API.
+You are probably asking yourself a ton of questions about our REST API.
-From the pagination to the permissions, this part of the documentation will give you all the keys to understand how our API works.
+From the pagination to the permissions, this part of the documentation will give you all the keys to understand how our REST API works.

-In other words, here you will find everything you need to know in order to create the best API-based tools. :rocket:
+In other words, here you will find everything you need to know in order to create the best REST API-based tools. :rocket: